AraavNayak/AraavNayak/README.md

 Hey there 👋

 I’m Araav.
 I’m a freshman at UC Berkeley majoring in Computer Science and Data Science.
-I am a 4x hackathon finalist and ex-MIT CSAIL NLP researcher passionate about Agentic AI and LLMs.
+I am a 4x hackathon winner and ex-MIT CSAIL NLP researcher passionate about Agentic AI and LLMs.

 Email: nayakaraav@gmail.com
 <br>